open-neuromorphic/communications/.github/ISSUE_TEMPLATE/event-preparation.md

-### Context & Objectives
+---
+name: Event Preparation
+about: Use this checklist to plan, execute, and archive a new community event.
+title: 'Event: [Name of Talk/Speaker]'
+labels: ''
+---

+Guests/Hosts:
+Preliminary Event description:

 ### Phase 1: Pre-Event Planning & Onboarding

 - [ ] **Initial Contact & Scheduling:**
   - [ ] Work with the speaker and the Executive Committee to schedule a date and time that maximizes audience reach across different time zones.
-  - [ ] We recommend use of a tool such as Timeful for coordinating time availability.
+(We recommend use of a tool such as Timeful for coordinating time availability.)
 - [ ] **Formalize Participation:**
   - [ ] Send the speaker the Event Participant Agreement form.
 This is a crucial step for clarifying content licensing and sponsorship opt-in.
   - [ ] Confirm receipt and answer any questions they may have about the policy.
+- [ ] **Collect all necessary information from the speaker:**
+  - [ ] Speaker Bio & Photo
+  - [ ] Links to slides, code repositories, or papers (can be published before or after)
 - [ ] **Create the Website Event Page:**
   - [ ] Use the appropriate Hugo archetype to create a new event page on the ONM website repository.
 (Reference: `CONTRIBUTING.md`).
   - https://github.com/open-neuromorphic/open-neuromorphic.github.io/pull/385/files
-  - [ ] Collect all necessary information from the speaker:
-    - [ ] Final Title & Abstract/Description
+  - [ ] (Staging) Final Review of Website Post (share with stakeholders to confirm messaging & review their contributor profiles)
-    - [ ] Speaker Bio & Photo (create a new contributor profile if one doesn't exist, as per Issue #341).
-    - [ ] Links to slides, code repositories, or papers.
-- [ ] **Update the ONM Calendar:**
-  - [ ] Add the event to the shared Google Calendar (see Issue #77) with all relevant details and links.
-This will eventually power the website's "Add to Calendar" feature (Issue #331).

 ---